kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 This proposal aims to provide egress gateway capabilities by defining:

-1. Resource model using Gateway + HTTPRoute with a Backend for destinations (Service or FQDN).
+1. Resource model using Gateway + HTTPRoute with an additional resource (e.g. `Backend`) for destinations (Service or FQDN).
+    - Other resource models (e.g., Mesh-attached egress via sidecars) are possible and are explicitly left open for future exploration.
 2. Two routing modes: Endpoint (direct) and Parent (gateway chaining).
 3. Policy scoping: Gateway (global posture), Route (filters, per-request), Backend (per-destination).
 4. Extension points for AI use cases (payload processing, guardrails), without assuming an AI-only design.

 ## Open Design Questions